-Review and Consistency check: The assessment is checked for internal consistency prior to being sent out for review.
-At least one independent Reviewer – either an Amphibian RLA member, Species Programme staff or Species Survival Commission member – is contacted.
+External Review: At least one independent Reviewer (either a member of the Amphibian RLA, Global Species Programme staff or a qualified member of the Species Survival Commission) is requested to review each assessment.
 A determined period of time is agreed on for providing the review.
-If there are any differences of opinion with the assessment, another Reviewer may be asked to join the discussion along with the Project Manager.
-If needed, the Project Manager gets back to experts with outstanding questions or issues.
-Once any outstanding questions are addressed the assessment is passed and tagged as ready for publication.
+If there are any important differences of opinion with the assessment, the Reviewer then discusses these differences with the assessment Facilitator, and if needed, the Facilitator addresses outstanding questions or issues with experts.
+Once any such questions are addressed the assessment is passed and tagged as ready for submission.

 Submission and Consistency Check: All passed assessments are validated by the ARLA Global Coordinator before being submitted, along with the associated spatial data, to the Red List Unit (RLU).
 An RLU staff member checks submitted assessments to confirm the assessment is consistent with the documentation provided.
 If there are observations on any assessment(s), the staff member will notify the ARLA Global Coordinator who will contact the assessment Facilitator(s) for any required follow‐up.
 If there are no observations, then the assessment will be published on the Red List.